I Want To...

 At the Johns Hopkins Breast Center, we empower our patients with knowledge about their disease and its treatment options so that they can participate in the decisions regarding their care.
 In 1997, the Breast Center leadership made a conscious decision to incorporate patient advocacy into its programs and services.
 The first step was to select a breast cancer survivor, Lillie Shockney, R.N., to become the administrative director of our Breast Center.
+She is also a University Distinguished Service Professor of Breast Cancer in the Johns Hopkins University School of Medicine and a professor of surgery and oncology within the School of Medicine.

 A patient’s family is also an integral part of her breast cancer treatment.
 We strive to educate everyone involved in the patient’s care, to reduce anxiety of the patient and her loved ones and create a supportive team here and at home.